Multidimensional Stable Driven McKean-Vlasov SDEs with Distributional Interaction Kernel: Critical Thresholds and Related Models: Introduction and main results

-\item[$\circ$]We insist that all the above discussion concerning the relaxation of the former condition \eqref{cond_gencase} is valid in \textit{small} time or for an arbitrary final time provided $|\mu|_{B_{p_0,q_0}^{\beta_0}} $ is small enough.
-This is one of the drawbacks of the current approach w.r.t. to the one in \cite{chau:jabi:meno:22-1} which yields well-posedness for any initial condition and fixed final time horizon.
+\item[$\circ$]We insist that all the above discussion concerning the relaxation of the former condition \eqref{cond_gencase} is valid in \textit{small} time or could a priori be extended to an arbitrary final time under some appropriate conditions (see Appendix \ref{EXT_TO_LONG_TIME} for related discussions).
+Small time is often a \textit{natural} constraint with non-linear dynamics, we can e.g. to the Navier-Stokes \cite{Lemarie-16} or the Keller-Segel equation in dimension two\cite{bile:19}.This is a specificity of the current approach that differs w.r.t. to the one in \cite{chau:jabi:meno:22-1} which yields well-posedness for any initial condition and fixed final time horizon.
 However, this highly depends on the current approach, which consists in handling the quadratic term deriving from the related Fokker-Planck equations and can be seen as the price to pay to quantify the \textit{global} impact of a smoother initial condition, which could have only been quantified in small time in \cite{chau:jabi:meno:22-1}. \end{itemize}